TCJ-ZJ/IS2545/deliverable3/README.md

 >2.I have design a story about user login, But when I test it time by time, it shows "Login failed because your IP address has been blocked.
 Please contact the administrator."
 So it hard to me to test it.

+### User Stories
+>**Story1**
+  As a user
+	I want to log in
+	So that I can access my shopping account
+>>Scenario1
+  Given empty username and password
+	When I try to login
+	Then I should receive an error message with "Please enter your username and password."
+>>Scenario2
+	Given non-empty username and empty password
+	When I try to login
+	Then I should receive an error message with "ERROR: The password field is empty."
+>>Scenario3
+  Given wrong username and wrong password
+	When I try to login
+	Then I should receive an error message with "ERROR: Invalid login credentials."